 Look for natural sweeteners instead

 Honey, molasses, and dates are great in moderation and can assist your transition from a dependence on refined sugar and artificial sweeteners.
 Consuming small amounts of raw local honey may even help lessen the effects of seasonal allergies as well as boost immunity.
 Molasses, which packs iron, potassium, magnesium, and more offers the highest in nutrients of natural sweeteners and is delicious in these almond molasses protein balls.
 Dates are high in fiber, calcium, potassium, and vitamins and they are ideal as a small snack or in pumpkin cookie dough protein bites.
+Dates, especially Medjool dates are high in nutritional value and are ideal as a small snack or in pumpkin cookie dough protein bites.

 Coconut sugar is another type of sugar derived not from sugar cane but from coconut flowers.
 While still a sugar, it has iron, vitamins, and some blood sugar regulating inulin which white sugar does not.
 Coconut sugar is an especially good substitute for brown sugar, offering a rich caramel flavor to baked goods or even stirred into coffee or oatmeal.